melashkr/technical-articles/evaluating-iot-protocols/README.md

-# Evaluating the performance of IoT-Protocols for autonmous vehicles
+# Evaluating the performance of IoT-Protocols for autonomous vehicles

 ## Introduction
 This article aims to compare the most recent IoT-Protocols